McLain114/LC_Mod_Script/README.md

 - **modListFile:** Path to a file containing a list of mods to install.
 If not provided, the script will use a default list.

-- **-NoCleanupBepInEx:** A switch that, when present, prevents the script from cleaning up the BepInEx folder during execution.
+- **NoCleanupBepInEx:** A switch that, when present, prevents the script from cleaning up the BepInEx folder during execution.

 ### Example with mod list override file